wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 "Tide cadence," Rooke said, demonstrating the pattern.
 "Two-three in, two out, hold the rhythm steady.
 Twelve cycles minimum, fifteen if the binding feels unstable."

 They positioned themselves at three points around the chalk lattice, lanterns primed and ready.
-Ivy could feel the seam's pull more strongly now—not just as sound, but as a physical tug that wanted to draw her toward the bridge's edge.
+Ivy could feel the seam's pull more strongly now; not just as sound, but as a physical tug that wanted to draw her toward the bridge's edge.
 Several pedestrians had stopped at the parapet, ostensibly to look at the view, but their posture suggested confusion rather than casual sightseeing.

 "On my count," Cole said.
 "Three, two, one."

 Ivy began the tide cadence, feeling for the rhythm that would match the river's natural flow below.
-Two-three in—she could feel the water's pulse in her bones.
-Two out—releasing the breath with the same timing as the current's movement.
+Two-three in; she could feel the water's pulse in her bones.
+Two out; releasing the breath with the same timing as the current's movement.
 The lantern responded, its light shifting from ordinary illumination to something more focused, more present.

 Around her, she could sense Cole and Rooke maintaining their own rhythms, the three patterns weaving together into something larger than any individual effort.
 The chalk lattice began to respond, the lines seeming to glow faintly as they channeled the seam's energy away from the pedestrian space and into the bridge's framework.